-What is a HIPAA Security Risk Analysis?
+What is a HIPAA Security Risk Assessment?

 The HIPAA Security Rule requires that covered entities (health plans, health care clearinghouses, and health care providers who electronically transmit any health information in connection with a HIPAA-related transaction), and business associates (read more about business associates here), implement security safeguards.